formlio/forml/docs/project.rst

 Component Structure
 -------------------

-ForML projects are essentially standard :doc:`Setuptools <setuptools:setuptools>` based python packages organized in a way to allow ForML to identify its *principal components* and to operate its :ref:`life cycle <lifecycle>`.
+ForML projects are essentially standard :doc:`Setuptools <setuptools:setuptools>`-based python packages organized in a way to allow ForML to identify its *principal components* and to operate its :ref:`life cycle <lifecycle>`.